jrhawley/seneviratne-xu-2019/Results/2018-10-31_global-accessibility/Log.md

 After I've removed the duplicate peak calls from `--call-summits` in MACS2, I've re-run the global comparisons of peak counts and bp counts.
 I've also updated the figure and added a `Snakefile`.

+I'm also changing the way I generate consensus sets for comparisons as per Aditi's advice (see above).
+This is detailed in `generate-consensus.sh`.